Directed by: Christophe Gans || Produced by: Richard Grandpierre, Samuel Hadida

 Running Time: 138 minutes

 Christophe Gans’ 2001 historical-fiction action film, Brotherhood of the Wolf (BotW), is one of the most bizarre and unique films I’ve seen in years.
 Though the film’s visuals, costume garb, set-design, and setting flesh out a rich historical vibe of French monarchy circa 1764 (about 30 years before the French Revolution), the narrative speaks of B-movie monster plot-devices and is built around pulpy, martial-arts-powered swashbuckling sequences straight out of a retro comic book-movie.
-The film maintains its artsy historical drama flavor (and to my American ears, cultured French language) while characters discuss the local events of a monstrous wolf, the “Beast of Gavaudan,” terrorizing the local countryside, and intermittently throwing down with cultist warriors and crude gypsy stereotypes.
+The film maintains its artsy historical drama flavor (and to my American ears, cultured French language) while characters discuss the local events of a monstrous wolf, the “Beast of Gévaudan,” terrorizing the local countryside, and intermittently throwing down with cultist warriors and crude gypsy stereotypes.
 Wolves are hunted, muskets are fired, and stylized, slow-motion spinning back-kicks are thrown frequently and freely.
-It’s a crazy, violently absurd (if inconsistent) good time.
+It’s a crazy, violently absurd, if inconsistent, good time.

-Our tale follows one French Knight Grégoire de Fronsac (Samuel le Bihan) and his Canadian Iroquois companion Mani (Mark Dacascos) as they return from a campaign in the New World to the French province of Gavaudan to hunt the notorious titular beast by orders of the king.
+Our tale follows one French Knight Grégoire de Fronsac (Samuel le Bihan) and his Canadian Iroquois companion Mani (Mark Dacascos) as they return from a campaign in the New World to the French province of Gévaudan to hunt the notorious titular beast by orders of the king.
 As the duo study the landscape, the townspeople terrorized by the seemingly mythic beast, and get to know the mysterious nobility running the place, things take a turn for the weird; Fronsac and Mani soon realize that not all is as it seems.

 Despite the film’s overindulgent length and poor pacing for its first half, the creepy mystery vibe from the story, premise, and cryptic characters holds your attention as our two heroes travel further down the rabbit hole.
 At times, the action sequences can seem poorly implemented and overly showy, but they also do a good deal to carry the film through its dialogue-heavy first half and always look damned cool.
 Once the film reaches its finale, the action sequences become more elaborate and the plot-twists deliver on the suspense teased earlier in the story.
+Perhaps the film’s greatest strength is its writer-director’s consistent, overarching vision that blends these disparate genres of horror, action, and period drama with considerable ease.
+One can fault elements of the movie’s special FX, but its core mystery and undeniable tone are pitch-perfect.

-Other notable parts of the movie are a solid supporting cast including Italian mega-hottie Monica Bellucci (American viewers will recognize her from the Matrix sequels [both 2003]) as a cloak-and-daggers courtesan/Vatican spy and her real-life husband, frequent French phenom Vincent Cassel, as the main antagonist.
+Other notable parts of the movie are a solid supporting cast including Italian mega-hottie Monica Bellucci (American viewers will recognize her from The Matrix sequels [both 2003]) as a cloak-and-daggers courtesan/Vatican spy and her real-life husband, frequent French phenom Vincent Cassel, as the main antagonist.
 Bellucci is used in a way that both her voluptuous looks and sexy personality are put to good use (her character reveal is one of the better twists of the story), and Cassell is as reliable as always.
 His character’s incestuous yearnings for his sister (Emile Dequenne) are established a little last-minute, but otherwise his bad guy-persona is cool.

 If you’re looking to branch out into foreign films or European movies in particular, but don’t want to commit to the boring quiet and thematic density of artsy dramas, Brotherhood of the Wolf offers a perfect compromise.
 In many ways, it’s a pulpy historical action drama in French, not much different than Walt Disney’s Pirates of the Caribbean (2003) or even 300 (2007), save for the scale of the premise and quality of the digital FX.
 The film isn’t that intelligent from a thematic standpoint, nor does it flesh out particularly fascinating characterizations beyond basic functional archetypes, but for its unique, non-conformative premise and execution, it’s an entertaining ride.
 If nothing else, it’s yet more proof that foreign films that reach North America neither have to be smart nor boring.